NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 ### SV Barplot

 Now we have everything we need to begin plotting.
-Our first task is to make a barplot summarizing the number of structural variants by sv_type, like so:
+Our first task is to make a barplot summarizing the number of structural variants by **sv_type**, like so:

-{% include image-modal.html link="practical_assets/18-sv-barplot.png" %}
+{% include image-modal.html link="practical_assets/18-sv-barplot.png" max-width="60%" %}

 **23\.** Begin by running lines 14-26 of the script: